Koło fortuny: The Third-Size 10,000 Wedge

 In Round 2, a one-third size zł10,000 wedge surrounded by a Bankrupt on each side is featured (Bankrut/10,000/Bankrut).
-Unlike the US version of Wheel of Fortune, and like the Filipino version and other European versions, landing on the zł10,000 section earns spendable cash as normal.
+Unlike the American version of Wheel of Fortune, and like the Filipino version and other European versions, landing on the zł10,000 section earns spendable cash as normal.
 Since it is worth zł10,000, a Bankrupt is placed on each side, making it harder to hit.
 It is unknown whether the money was awarded in multiples or was given at a flat rate but more than likely the latter occurred.

 Mystery Wedges

 Round 3 was the Mystery round.
 The one Mystery wedge with cash hid zł10,000 (the other was Bankrupt).
 When a player landed on a Mystery wedge, the player has a choice of choosing a letter for zł500 or flipping over the wedge, which unlike the American version, must be made before a letter was called.
 If it was a Bankrupt, regular rules to Bankrupt applied.
 If it was the zł10,000, the player had to choose a correct letter in order to receive the cash prize.
 If (s)he did, (s)he received zł10,000 regardless of how many times the letter appeared in the puzzle, but the money could still be used to purchase vowels.
 In another difference with its American counterpart, both mystery wedges, including the unflipped one, are removed from the wheel (although the host would flip over both when removing them) once one is played.
 (In the American version, once played, the other mystery wedge is not removed and becomes a standard wedge played for face value on the wedge.)